dustinfarris/django-ember-authentication/README.md

 session.
 DELETE logs the user out.
 Using regular HTTP methods this way makes it easy to integrate with both Ember and Django REST Framework.

-When Ember succesfully authenticates, it queries the appropriate user and sets the session model to be that user.
+When Ember successfully authenticates, it queries the appropriate user and sets the session model to be that user.
 The user's properties then become instantly available to the session template, and to anything else with access to the SessionController.